marciafc/fullcycle-3-0-docker/README.md

     - Tipos de redes

-	- Bridge - ComunicaÁ?o entre containers
+	- Bridge - Comunica√ß√£o entre containers

 	- Host - Junta a rede do Docker host com a rede do container